CatherineP37/project_3/README.md

 - There was an issue about where to put the ASCII art because it was showing whenever the user did a new calculation and I didn't want that.
 I wanted the ASCII art to show only at the beginning of a session so I removed it from the number_one function and added it at the very beginning of the code.

 ## Deployment

+To deploy the project I created a new Heroku app and set the buildbacks to Python and NodeJS.
+Then I linked the Heroku app to the repository and deployed the app.

 ## Credits